Highlights of History from The Whitehorse Star, 1980-1989

-- April 29, 1987 Dawson city's dyke is accomplished.
-The dyke was initiated after the 1979 flood, the worst in Dawson's history.
+- April 29, 1987: Dawson city's dyke is completed.
+Construction began after the 1979 flood, the worst in Dawson's history.

 - May 1, 1987: Changes in the new Canadian constitution - known as the Meech Lake accord - give each of the 10 provinces a veto over the formation of new provinces, i.e. whether the Yukon or the N.W.T. can ever become provinces (May 1, 1987).
 The changes prompt a lawsuit by the Yukon government.
 (May 27, 1987).
 In September, Yukon's MP Audrey McLaughlin decides to vote against the Meech Lake constitutional accord.
 She is the only NDP MP in doing so (September 14, 1987).
 In October, the House of Commons votes to pass the Meech Lake accord (October 26, 1987).
 The two-day hearing of the federal government's appeal, in attempts to stop the Yukon's Meech Lake lawsuit gets under way in Vancouver, also in October (October 26, 1987).
 At the end of the year (December 23, 1987), The Yukon Court of Appeal sides with the federal government and kills the Yukon lawsuit against the Meech Lake accord.